-In order to prevent blood clot formation you will be placed on a blood thinner and compression foot pumps.
-We will also have you continue on a blood thinner at home for a period of time.
-By two days after surgery, which will be your time of hospital discharge, your incision should be healing well.
-You will not have staples placed for knee closure after surgery as we opt, rather, to close your wound with absorbable sutures.
+In order to prevent blood clot formation you will be placed on aspirin and compression stockings.
+We will also have you continue aspirin at home for a 6 week period.

+By three to five days after surgery, your incision should be healing well.
+You will not have staples placed for knee closure after surgery as choose, rather, to close your would with absorbable sutures.

 When you go home you may still have some clear, yellow drainage (serous drainage).
 This is not an indication of any type of infection but just a part of the healing process in the tissue below the skin level.
 This may continue from one to five days.
-You will be able to take a shower at home with the airstrip in place.
+You will be able to take a shower at home with an airstrip in place immediately after hospitalization.

-When you are discharged you will have a prescription for a narcotic pain medication but you should be requiring less of the medication each day.
+When you are home you will have a prescription for several narcotic pain medications, one that is taken on a schedule for the first two days and one that is taken as it is needed.
+As your recovery progresses you should be requiring less of the medication each day.
 You should moderate your activities to reduce the amount of stress that is put on the incision and muscles about the knee.
 This is the appropriate way to manage your pain after your discharge.
 It is common to have swelling in the leg, especially, if you are becoming more active in your activities at home.
 The one type of swelling that can be worrisome is swelling in the entire leg starting at the ankle or foot level.
 This is common when you sit for prolonged periods of time.
 If this occurs you need to spend less time sitting and more time lying down on the bed or couch with the leg elevated.
 If the swelling does not resolve significantly with this rest and elevation, you should contact me so that we might further evaluate this.